zhoutl1106/zerasure/README.md

 ### optimization
 Simulated Annealing and Genetic algorithms are provided.

-**test_cost_weight** example showing how to obtain the weight of memcpy and XOR operations.
+**test_cost_weight** example shows how to obtain the weight of memcpy and XOR operations.

-**single** example showing the way to calculate out the cost for one given input array.
+**single** example shows the way to calculate out the cost for one given input array.
 Example:
 ~~~
 head -n 1 PreOpt/ge_100_03_06_01_1000_weighted_s13.txt | ./zerasure single 0 7